Learning, Training, and Human Performance Glossary

 mLearning (mobile learning)

-It basically means elearning through a mobile device, such as a mp3 player (iPod), smart cellphone portable computer, or iPad.
+It basically means elearning through a mobile device, such as a mp3 player (iPod), smart cellphone, laptop computer, or iPad.
 This means the learners do not have to be in a fixed, predetermined location.

 (1) A person that serves as a target subject for a learner to emulate.
+Models are an important concept in Albert Bandura's Social Learning Theory.
 (2) A representation of a process or system that show the most important variables in the system in such a way that analysis of the model leads to insights into the system.

 The process of observing and mapping the successful behaviors of other people.